Genivia/ugrep/README.md

 time to match.
 To disable Unicode matching, use **ugrep** with option `-U`, e.g. `ugrep -on -U 'serialize_\w+Type'` is fast but slower without `-U`.

-### Future improvementsnd TODOs
+### Future improvements and TODOs

-- Fix `memchr` performance.
-We're not using SIMD and AVX yet.
+- Improve `memchr` performance for single short word searches.
 - Evaluate when `mmap` improves performance and when it does not.
-Right now, `mmap` does not appear to improve performance, at least not for single file search, given that RE/flex buffering appears to be blazingly fast and has better spacial locality.
+Right now, `mmap` does not appear to improve performance in certain cases, perhaps because RE/flex buffering is blazingly fast and has better spacial locality.
   Memory maps are turned off with `--no-mmap`.
 - Turning certain features off internally when not used speeds up search:
   **ugrep** always counts line and column numbers even when not displayed.
-- Multi-threading to speed up recursive search.
-- Faster matching of patterns beginning with `.*` (or similar) requires RE/flex 1.4.2.

 Installation
 ------------